Terms and Conditions

 5.3 Termination Due to Dissatisfaction

-Such request must be submitted in writing to finance@eva.guru.
+Such request must be submitted in writing in accordance with the Notices section of this Agreement.

 5.4 Platform Access and Continuity of Services